diegoprego/solidity_auction/README.md

 ## Query Functions

 - `getBidders()` – Returns the last bid for each bidder.
+- `getWinner()` – Returns the address of the winning bidder and the amount of their highest bid.
 - `getBalance()` – Returns the contract balance.
 - `timeUntilInactive()` – Returns the time remaining until the auction ends.